The Grand Estate at Kilruddery

 Join the distiller, Rowdy Rooney and see first-hand how we take locally foraged ingredients and inspiration from the Wicklow mountains to craft a unique and memorable taste experience.

 Patrick’s Baked Goods

-Next stop is the award winning Firehouse bakery to meet owner and baker Patrick Ryan.
+Next stop is the award-winning Firehouse bakery to meet the owner and baker Patrick Ryan.
 Pull up a seat and relax as Patrick tells his story and shares his passion for real bread with you.
-Let Patrick bring you into his world as you tour the bakery, sample breads and smell and taste starter cultures.
-There will even be enough time to enjoy pizzas and flatbreads from the wood fired oven that sits at the heart of the bakery.
+Let Patrick bring you into his world as you tour the bakery, sample bread and smell and taste starter cultures.
+There will even be enough time to enjoy pizzas and flatbreads from the wood-fired oven that sits at the heart of the bakery.
 They say that if you learn the stories of a place you’ll come to understand the soul of its people, we believe to understand Irish food you have to learn the stories of the people behind it.

 Tasty range of Craft Beers at Wicklow Wolf

 Finish the day with a craft beer at the Wicklow Wolf Brewery.
 Wolves feature prominently in Irish history but were sadly hunted to extinction, the last one was spotted in the Wicklow area.
 Meet Quincey, co-owner of this brewery for a fun and informal tour and tasting.
 Wicklow Wolf Brewery are brave enough to grow their own hops in Ireland, no mean feat with our climate!!
 Get a tour of the brew-house, see, smell and taste the ingredients and learn about the brewing process before tasting a selection of tasty Irish craft beers in the adjoining tap house.